 There are several ways to test all of these signals.
 One is using an oscilloscope and the other is using a multimeter.
 This article concentrates on using a multimeter capable of reading frequency Hertz (Hz).

 If you don't have a digital multimeter that can read Hertz frequency?
 Click here to see my recommendations: Buying A Digital Multimeter For Automotive Diagnostic Testing.

 If you have access to an oscilloscope, I've included photos of what the wave-forms should look like.
 Whether you use a multimeter or an oscilloscope, you'll be able to successfully diagnose this no-start condition!
 So, read on my friend.

 We'll first check for the basics like battery voltage and engine Ground to the ignition control module (ICM).

 IMPORTANT: All of the tests are ON CAR TESTS, do not remove the coil/module assembly from the vehicle (all of the figures show the coil module assembly off of the car but this is just for illustration purposes only).
-And lastly, this Fast Test only tests for a no start condition.
+And lastly, this test only tests for a no-start condition.